-1 An employee who was hired on or before December 31, 1995, who left the Sheriff's Office and then returned after December 31, 1995, shall not be eligible for the paid single and eligible dependent coverage benefit, unless the employee had retired, qualified for the special rate, and continued health insurance coverage as a retiree until his rehire by the Sheriff's Office.
+2 An employee who was hired on or before December 31, 1995, who left the Sheriff's Office and then returned after December 31, 1995, shall not be eligible for the paid single and eligible dependent coverage benefit, unless the employee had retired, qualified for the special rate, and continued health insurance coverage as a retiree until his rehire by the Sheriff's Office.

-- Section 3.
-Pre-Tax Program.
-The Sheriff agrees to continue all existing pre-tax programs (Internal Revenue Service Code, Section 125) currently in existence so long as permitted and provided by law and/or Internal Revenue Service Code. - Section 4.
+- Section 4.
 Tuition Reimbursement.
 The Sheriff's Office will offer an educational assistance program wherein eligible employees will be reimbursed up to \$1,500 per fiscal year (October 1 through September 30) for educational assistance.
 This program is authorized by the Sheriff and may be amended or terminated at the direction of the Sheriff.
-Administration of the program will be in accordance with the policies set forth in General Order 4 3. - Section 5.
-Employee Assistance Program.
+Administration of the program will be in accordance with the policies set forth in General Order 4-3. - Section 5.
+Employee Assistance Program (EAP).
 The Sheriff agrees to continue providing an Employee Assistance Program to employees whereby employees may seek assistance for such issues as marital and family problems, financial problems, alcoholism and substance abuse, or other personal problems.
 Participation in the EAP is normally voluntary and confidential.
-However, the Sheriff reserves the right to mandate participation in the EAP as a condition of continued employment or in accordance with the provisions of General Order 4 16.
+However, the Sheriff reserves the right to mandate participation in the EAP as a condition of continued employment or in accordance with the provisions of General Order 4-16.
 Mandatory participation in the EAP as a condition of continued employment will require that the employee authorize release of any records related to treatment in order that the Sheriff or his designee can monitor progress.